neuroscout/neuroscout/README.md

 [![Build Status](https://travis-ci.com/PsychoinformaticsLab/neuroscout.svg?token=mytABRBRnBitJJpBpMxh&branch=master)](https://travis-ci.com/PsychoinformaticsLab/neuroscout)

 To set up docker, ensure docker and docker-compose are installed.
-Next, edit docker-compose.yml to configure mounting of data volumes.
+First, set up your mounted volumes (such as /datasets), by exporting environment variables:

+    DATASET_DIR=/home/myuser/datasets
+    export DATASET_DIR

 Build the containers and start the services:

     docker-compose build
     docker-compose up -d

-The server should now be running at http://localhost:80/
+The server should now be running at http://localhost/

 Next, initialize, migrate and upgrade the database migrations.
 This script will also add a test user.